 “In 1938 Franklin D. Roosevelt made his third trip aboard the USS Houston.
 The President sailed from San Francisco, following a fleet review, to Pensacola.
 An avid fisherman, Roosevelt caught sailfish and even a shark off the Galapagos Islands during this vacation cruise.
 Courtesy of the National Archives…”

-Every room has a theme and in one room of this museum offshore oil exploration is shown.
+Every room has a theme, and in one place of this museum, offshore oil exploration is on view.

-That huge oval gray item on the right pictured above is a replica of only one link of a long chain which ultimately holds an anchor.
-The real link is made of steel and would be very heavy.
-It is amazing to learn things like this for those of us who are landlubbers.
+That large oval gray item on the right pictured above is a replica of only one link of a long chain which ultimately holds an anchor.
+The real connection is made of steel and would be very heavy.
+It is incredible to learn things like this for those of us who are landlubbers.

 The collections of items inside the Houston Maritime Museum are amazing!
-It would take many visits to fully absorb everything that there is to see, read about or hear from a docent tour.
+It would take many visits to absorb everything that there is to see fully, read about, or hear from a docent tour.
 Judging from our first visit, do take them up on an offer of a docent tour!

 Eric Young was our docent guide through the museum.
 He added so much to the enjoyment of what we learned.
-In visiting with him we learned that he and his wife got to sail around the world aboard a freighter ship.
+In visiting with him, we learned that he and his wife got to sail around the world aboard a freighter ship.
 Their trip lasted 4 1/2 months.
-Two extra weeks were spent in Vietnam while their ship was being repaired.
+Two extra weeks were spent in Vietnam while their freighter needed some repairs.
 He must have many amazing stories to tell!
 His knowledge as we were escorted room to room seemed encyclopedic.